Asymptotic Results on Adaptive False Discovery Rate Controlling Procedures Based on Kernel Estimators: Asymptotic properties of non-parametric estimators of

+Propositions~\ref{prop:opt-bw-sto} and~\ref{prop:opt-bw-k} show that the convergence rate of kernel estimators of $\ppdf(1)$ with asymptotically optimal bandwidth directly depends on the regularity $k$ of $\ppdf$ at $1$.
+The only difference between the two propositions is that the assumption that the first $k-1$ derivatives of $\ppdf$ are null at 1 for $\pih(1-h_m)$ is not needed for $k^{\mathrm{th}}$ order kernel estimators.
+Importantly, these convergence rates cannot be improved in our setting, in the sense that $m^{-k/(2k+1)}$ is the minimax rate for the estimation of a density at a point where its regularity is of order $k$ \cite[Chapter 2]{tsybakov03introduction}.

-To the best of our knowledge, the only non-parametric estimators of $\pi_0$ for which convergence rates have been established in our setting are those proposed by \cite{storey02daf}, \cite{swanepoel99the-limiting} and \cite{hengartner95fsc}.
-The use of these estimators in the context of multiple testing problems was discussed by \cite{genovese04a-stochastic}.
-We briefly review the asymptotic properties of these estimators stated in \cite{genovese04a-stochastic}.
+\paragraph{Connection to previously proposed estimators.} To the best of our knowledge, the only non-parametric estimators of $\pi_0$ for which convergence rates have been established in our setting are those proposed by \cite{storey02daf}, \cite{swanepoel99the-limiting} and \cite{hengartner95fsc}.
+We now briefly review asymptotic properties of these estimators in the context of multiple testing, as stated in \cite{genovese04a-stochastic}, and show that their convergence rates can essentially be recovered by Propositions~\ref{prop:opt-bw-sto} and~\ref{prop:opt-bw-k}.